jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Security & Privacy,
 2008-07-14

 Sometimes an executable object might not need to be open about what it reads or writes.
 It should be able to apply privacy to data, owned by the site, or the user.
 This to protect the design of the data model.
-You shouldn't have to expose your data model.
+You shouldn't might expose your data model.

-However, when it is the user or site's OWN data, you have to be completely open about what a command might read or change.
+However, when it is the user or site's OWN data, you might be completely open about what a command might read or change.

 Then the data model stores data, that is the user's OWN data, the data model should be completely open, as far as reporting command IO to the user.

-You could say: an authoring company might not have to expose the data model of its programs, even when it is the user's own data.
+You could say: an authoring company might not might expose the data model of its programs, even when it is the user's own data.
 But strong security with a user choice based on command IO requires the data model to be open.

-You have to look at the belangen of the user and the author of the software: It is the software author's data model, but it is the user's own data, so why should a software author not be completely open about what it might with the user's data.
+You might look at the belangen of the user and the author of the software: It is the software author's data model, but it is the user's own data, so why should a software author not be completely open about what it might with the user's data.

 It is like a user has to have access to the data of its own file.
 Compare it to  medical data, and an employee's file.
 The employee or patient has the right to look into this data.